TheNerdyFeline/marvel-app/README.md

 ## Requirements
 ####

-•Must uses at least two APIs
+-Must uses at least two APIs
-•Must use AJAX to pull data
+-Must use AJAX to pull data
-•Must utilize at least one new library or technology that we haven’t discussed •Must have a polished front-end / UI
+-Must utilize at least one new library or technology that we haven’t discussed -Must have a polished front-end / UI
-•Must meet good quality coding standards (indentation, scoping, naming) •Must NOT use alerts, confirms, or prompts (look into modals!)
+-Must meet good quality coding standards (indentation, scoping, naming) -Must NOT use alerts, confirms, or prompts (look into modals!)
-•Must have some sort of repeating element (table, columns, etc) •Must use Bootstrap or Alternative CSS Framework
+-Must have some sort of repeating element (table, columns, etc) -Must use Bootstrap or Alternative CSS Framework
-•Must be Deployed (Heroku or Firebase)
+-Must be Deployed (Heroku or Firebase)
-•Must have User Input Validation
+-Must have User Input Validation
-•Utilize Firebase for Persistent Data Storage (Consider this basically a requirement).
+-Utilize Firebase for Persistent Data Storage (Consider this basically a requirement).
-•Mobile Responsive
+-Mobile Responsive
-•Use an alternative CSS framework like Materialize
+-Use an alternative CSS framework like Materialize

 ## Technologies Used
 ####
-•jQuery for DOM Manipulation
+-jQuery for DOM Manipulation
-•AJAX for API get requests the Google Maps API and the Volunteer Match API.
+-AJAX for API get requests the Google Maps API and the Volunteer Match API.
-•HTML5/CSS3 for creating structure, modal, and specific designs •Bootstrap for responsive design and its classes for aesthetics.
+-HTML5/CSS3 for creating structure, modal, and specific designs -Bootstrap for responsive design and its classes for aesthetics.
-•JavaScript for further implementation of modal, etc.
+-JavaScript for further implementation of modal, etc.

 ## Code Explanation